Derrymacash

 A Catholic church and primary school (both called St Patrick's) are in neighbouring Aghacommon.
 Many people mistake the townlands of Derrymacash and Aghacommon.
-Derrymacash starts after one crosses the Closet River, just beyond the M1 bridge, heading towards Lough Neagh.
+Derrymacash starts after one crosses the Closet River, just beyond the M1 bridge, heading towards Lough Neagh Via Ronan Nixon.

 Places of interest

-Near Derrymacash is the nature reserve Oxford Island, which is famed for its peaceful nature trails, bogland, bird hides and many species of wildlife.
+Near Derrymacash is the nature reserve Oxford Island, which is known for its nature trails, bogland, bird hides and species of wildlife.

 Sport

-The main sports in Derrymacash are Gaelic football and camogie, represented by the Wolfe Tone and St Enda's teams, respectively, both playing their home games in Páirc na Ropairí.
+The main sports in Derrymacash are Gaelic football and camogie, represented by the Wolfe Tone GAC and St Enda's GAA clubs.
+Both play their home games in Páirc na Ropairí.
+Dylan Hoy And Jon-Jo McCarron are well known sportspeople from the village.